ecmwf/climetlab/docs/guide/howtos.rst

 How to access data?
 -------------------

-As CliMetLab only provides a few demo datasets.
-To access a dataset with :py:func:`load_dataset`, the relevant plugin must be installed.
-See :ref:`accessing_data`.
+As CliMetLab only provides a few demo datasets, to access a dataset with :py:func:`cml.load_dataset`, the relevant plugin must be installed.
+See :ref:`datasets` for details on how to load and use data.

 How to help others to use my data?